durngyn/spotify-distribution/README.md

 The goal is the application is to create an application where users can sign in to spotify, select <br>
 a given playlist in from their profile, and provide a visualized distribution in which they can see the <br>
 make up of that particular playlist by genre.
-The goal is subject to change based on the limitations of Spotify 's API.
+The goal is subject to change based on the limitations of Spotify's API.

 ## Technologies Used
 * TBD